SE-ML/se-ml.github.io/best_practices/_posts/2020-02-04-rollback_models_prod.md

 survey_question: Q62
 ---

-If, due to changes in the input data or undetected skews, a deployed model performs sub-optimal, it should be rolled back to an earlier, better performing version.
+If, due to changes in the input data or undetected skew, a deployed model performs sub-optimal, it should be rolled back to an earlier, better performing version.

-Designing a process for automatic roll-back minimizes the time a sub-optimal model is kept in production.
+Designing a process for automatic roll-back minimizes the time a deployed model with sub-optimal performance is kept in production.